 Max nodded vigorously.

-Prayer said, I said.
+Prayer said, and youngest son eating, I turned back to Max.
 “Okay, when you

 see more words, call for me and I’ll come to your room.”